opportunities for students

 open house is set for Sept.
 23 from 10am-12pm

-Through instructor-led group activities and hands-on experiences, participants in this program will learn about the diverse marine life along our coat and how to take an active role in protecting species and haitats.
+Through instructor-led group activities and hands-on experiences, participants in this program will learn about the diverse marine life along our coast and how to take an active role in protecting species and habitats.
 Teen Ambassadors, led by Aquarium staff, will meet twice a month for a program that will inspire a sense of wonder, while building and strengthening relationships with like-minded youth.
 This program focuses on leadership, public speaking and presentation skills in a fun and exciting way.
 For more information please contact Volunteer Coordinator Aly Mack at 252-247-4003, x256

 • Open to rising 7th through 10th graders